ThomasBittner1/KangarooDocumentation/kangaroo/docs/modelChange.md

 Kangaroo has lots of good tools for dealing with model changes.
-It's best to be familiar with all of them, so that in every situation you can decide which ones to use.
+This document gives you an overview of what tools you can/should use for different situations.

 ## Same Topology - Different shape